equinor/appsec-threatmodeling-101-workshop/admin/readme.md

 - Erasers
 - Empty A3 sheets
 - Pipe-cleaners
+- Snack to keep the energy levels up during the day

 ## Post workshop

 - Review and summarize info gathered in workshop retrospective
 - Do a workshop retrospective amongst presenters
 - Decide on changes, create issues/tasks on board for updates
+- Delete groups output of exercises from course Slack channel (excluding ex-5)
+- Remove permission from sign-up document.
+Should only be available to the AppSec team after the WS for statistics